Mallika1/WordGuessGame/README.md

 losses: # of times user guessed the word incorrectly. lost message displays above the current word panel.

 points: this.score_points + word.length + this.n_guess;
-Players who makes less wrog guesses will score more.
+Player who makes less wrog guesses will score more.

 After the user wins/loses the game will automatically choose another word and make the user play it.